entorb/strava-streamlit/README.md

 # Torben's Strava App V2 using Streamlit

 This is a modern rewrite of my [old Strava Äpp](https://entorb.net/strava-old/).
-Currently, only read-only statistics features are implemented.
-For bulk modify of activities and Excel import, please use the old Äpp.

 ## Privacy